BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 Talk about Shankha Park in Kathmandu

+I think a lot of people have places like this, and find great value in their time there

 Good even mention Foucault's idea of "heterotopias":
 <blockquote>
 Heterotopia is a concept elaborated by philosopher Michel Foucault to describe certain cultural, institutional and discursive spaces that are somehow "other": disturbing, intense, incompatible, contradictory or transforming.